 Here you'll find an incredible assortment of tours and activities to enjoy: whale watching, a Road to Hana tour, ziplining, boat & sailing tours, and Molokini snorkel trips are just a few of the many amazing adventures available on Maui.

 6-Day Alternate Maui Itineraries

-If something in the six days we've selected doesn't quite feel right to you, we've provided alternate day itineraries below.
+If something in the six days we've selected doesn't feel right to you, we've provided alternate day itineraries below.
 Just swap the day below with the one you don't like from above.
-Our itineraries are meant to mix, swap, and shuffle as needed to create the perfect trip for your travel party.
+Mix, swap, and shuffle our itineraries to create the perfect trip for your travel party.

 Alternate Day: East Maui 2-Day Adventure

 This day's Maui itinerary replaces TWO days above (including any day you select + the one-day East Maui itinerary).
 This two-day East Maui itinerary explores the incredible sights, attractions, and beaches along the world-famous Road to Hana and the Pi'ilani Highway beyond, over two days instead of just one.